openshift/enhancements/enhancements/microshift/kubernetes-for-industrial-edge.md

    not using the same version of kubernetes?
 2. Can we further reduce the dependencies of MicroShift by making changes in any of the upstream components?
+3. Given the embedded image references, how will we build an OKD-equivalent version of MicroShift?

 ### Test Plan